Is Kratom Safe to Take With Other Medications?

 However, PPI medications may result in difficulty with digestion, causing kratom to remain undigested for longer periods.
 This could cause the onset of kratom effects to take longer and increase the chances of digestive upset.

 - Lansoprazole (Prevacid)

 Kratom may interfere with the metabolism and elimination of SARI medications — which could (theoretically) lead to a toxic buildup of serotonin.
 When this happens, it can result in a condition called serotonin syndrome, which can be fatal if it isn’t treated immediately.

-SARI stands for serotonin antagonist and reuptake inhibitors.
+SARI stands for serotonin antagonist and reuptake inhibitor.
 They block the 5-HT2A receptor as well as the reuptake channel for serotonin.
 This results in higher concentrations of serotonin in the synapses.

-These medications are used in the treatment of depression, anxiety, and insomnia.
+These medications are used to treat depression, anxiety, and insomnia.

 Side effects of this medication include headaches and nausea, which are also common side effects of kratom.
 Taking these substances together could result in more intense side effects from both compounds.

 Kratom may exacerbate the sedative effects of SDA (serotonin–dopamine antagonists) medications in higher doses and could lead to elevations of these drugs in the system by inhibiting their metabolism and elimination from the body.